Activities per year

 Rachel Rossiter (Consultant)02 Mar 2021 → 23 Mar 2021

 Activity: Engagement & professional development › Consultancy › Industry

 Rachel Rossiter (Speaker)24 Jul 2019

-Activity: Other Engagement › Public outreach › Community
+Activity: Engagement & professional development › Public outreach › Community

 Testimony re contemporary Australian Research about roles of Nurse Practitioners, Parkinson’s Disease Support in NSW

 Impact: Quality of life Impact, Public policy Impact